ricardolimaa29/ricardolimaa29/README.md

 Passionate about creating interactive and intuitive user experiences, I am a front-end web developer, combining modern frameworks with best-practice design patterns.
 I'm currently doing a postgraduate degree at FIB in Agile Software Engineering with an Emphasis on WEB and MOBILE Applications; I'm looking for my first job in web development.

-In my professional journey, I proudly work as an IT Analyst at JBS, a position where my technical knowledge has expanded and I have learned to relate to teams.
+In my professional journey, I proudly work as a Junior Systems Analyst at Navas, a position where my technical knowledge has expanded and I have learned to relate to teams.
 As well as being my first job in the field, I was able to improve and understand the world of multinational companies.

 Currently in academia, I nurture a unique passion: creating "art" using CSS exclusively.
 This activity not only improves my technical skills, but also allows me to combine programming and creativity in a unique and captivating way.